-- 92. On December 4, 2017, the Foundation for Individual Rights in Education ("FIRE") wrote to Defendant Mitchell, copying Defendants Farmer (under her former last name, Isaacs), Dilday, and Wunderlich.
-(A true and correct copy is attached as Exhibit 5.) - 93.
-FIRE's letter informed Defendants that FIRE "represents Joliet Junior College ("JJC") student Ivette Salazar" and explained that JJC police officers' detention of Salazar on November 28, the officers' actions to stop her from handing out flyers, and JJC's Board Speech Policy violate the First Amendment.
-FIRE requested a response to its letter by December 11, 2017. - 94.
+86. On December 4, 2017, the Foundation for Individual Rights in Education ("FIRE") wrote to Defendant Mitchell, copying Defendants Farmer (under her former last name,

+- Isaacs), Dilday, and Robert Wunderlich, Chair of the JJC Board of Trustees.
+(A true and correct copy is attached as Exhibit 5.) - 87.
+FIRE's letter informed Defendants and Wunderlich that FIRE "represents Joliet Junior College ("JJC") student Ivette Salazar" and explained that JJC police officers' detention of Salazar on November 28, the officers' actions to stop her from handing out flyers, and JJC's Board Speech Policy violate the First Amendment.
+FIRE requested a response to its letter by December 11, 2017. - 88.
 On December 5, 2017, FIRE received an email from Joan Tierney, administrative assistant to JJC's Board of Trustees, in which she informed FIRE that JJC was working on a response to FIRE's letter.
-However, JJC had not responded to FIRE by December 11, 2017. - 95.
-On December 12, 2017, FIRE sent an email to Defendant Mitchell and Tierney asking whether JJC intended to reply to FIRE's letter. - 96.
-On December 15, 2017, in response to its December 12 email, FIRE received an email from Carl R. Buck, Esq., ("Buck"), who asked that FIRE "direct any future correspondence from yourself to my office." - 97.
+However, JJC did not respond to FIRE by December 11, 2017. - 89.
+On December 12, 2017, FIRE sent an email to Defendant Mitchell and Tierney asking whether JJC intended to reply to FIRE's letter. - 90.
+On December 15, 2017, in response to its December 12 email, FIRE received an email from Carl R. Buck, Esq., ("Buck"), who asked that FIRE "direct any future correspondence from yourself to my office." - 91.
 Buck's December 15 email also stated that JJC had "communicated with Ms. Salazar pursuant to the policies established by the Board of Trustees for resolving disputes within the campus."
 Buck's email included a copy of an email that Defendant Farmer sent to Salazar's JJC email address on December 8, 2017, directing Salazar to contact her administrative assistant to set up a meeting regarding the November 28 "incident" discussed in FIRE's December 4 letter.
 See Dec.
 15, 2017 email from Carl Buck, Esq., to Ari Cohn, Esq.
 (A true and correct copy is attached as Exhibit 6.)
 Salazar also received a letter from Defendant Farmer dated